elenasacristan/CookBook/Readme.md

-I have used the following bootstrap login design to help me creating the login/register pages and then I have modified the colours and image.
+I have used the following bootstrap login design to help me creating the login/register pages and then I have customise it by changing the colours, image and the bootstrap grid.